AnyLog-co/documentation/training/Session II (Deployment).md

 This document describes how to deploy and configure an AnyLog Network.
 This guided session provides directions to:
 * Deploy an  AnyLog Network consisting of  4 nodes (2 operators, 1 query, 1 master).
+* The training is using Docker to deploy the software packages.
+Note that Kubernetes deployment is supported and detailed in the referenced documents.

+In this training, users create a configuration file for each node in the network.
+In most customers deployments, the configurations are pre-packaged with the software deployed on each node.

 **Deployment Diagram**: